ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 A Composite Device is an entity composed of multiple sub-entities such that its trustworthiness has to be determined by the appraisal of all these sub-entities.

-Each sub-entity has at least one Attesting Environment collecting the claims from at least one Target Environment, then this sub-entity generates Evidence about its trustworthiness.
+Each sub-entity has at least one Attesting Environment collecting the Claims from at least one Target Environment, then this sub-entity generates Evidence about its trustworthiness.
 Therefore each sub-entity can be called an Attester.
 Among all the Attesters, there may be only some which have the ability to communicate